Thursday, January 23, 2020

 o Kering created the first MOOC (Massive Open Online Course) dedicated entirely to sustainability and Luxury fashion with the London College of Fashion.
 It was also translated into Chinese; more than 33,500 learners from 150 countries have participated at no cost.

 o Kering created the “IFM-Kering Sustainability Chair” with the Institut Français de la Mode in Paris.

 o Kering continued to preserve Luxury know-how and craftsmanship by supporting the next generation of craftspeople, whereby the Group had 20 plus programs set up as of 2019.

 o Kering launched the ‘K Generation Award’ in China with Plug and Play to identify promising change-making start ups and technologies in Greater China and continued to scout start ups around the world.

-o Kering established the Sustainable Innovation Lab (SIL) for Jewelry and Watches and scaled up the Kering Materials Innovation Lab (MIL) to support the design teams with a library of 3800 sustainable fabrics.
+o Kering established the Sustainable Innovation Lab (SIL) for Jewelry and Watches and scaled up the Kering Material Innovation Lab (MIL) to support the design teams with a library of 3800 sustainable fabrics.

 o Kering created innovative financing mechanisms, like the Kering Ethical Gold Platform, to support the shift to sustainable raw materials.